 Coltercleuch Cottage is surrounded by rolling hills, gurgling rivers and fresh air, yet it's only a 10 minute drive to the nearest Border town of Hawick.
 It is situated on the banks of the Teviot Water and provides a perfect base for exploring the surrounding countryside.
-Ideally located for biking, cycling, fishing, golfing, hunting, walking, and visiting the many historic border towns or just relaxing by the river.
+Ideally located for MTB, cycling, fishing, golfing, hunting, walking, and visiting the many historic border towns or just relaxing at the cottage.

-If you can’t stay for a whole week or more, short breaks can be arranged.
+If you can’t stay for a whole week or two, short breaks of 3 or more nights are welcome.
 And if you decide on a last minute break, we are happy to accept late bookings.
 Well behaved dogs are welcome.
 We request that they stay in the living and kitchen areas and are kept off the furniture.
 Dogs likely to chase birds and small animals should be kept on a lead when in the garden areas.

 Colterscleuch Cottage has everything you need to make your stay enjoyable, comfortable and relaxing.
 The spacious accommodation has a large lounge with a sofa and armchairs, TV, BluRay player, Wi-Fi, books & games and large patio doors leading out to the sheltered private garden.